-Emergency Early Dismissal: In the event of an emergency early dismissal, we will notify families via text and email.
-Children will be sent home according to the mode of dismissal indicated in the PikMyKid app - either by bus, van, or parent pick-up.
+Early Dismissal for Inclement Weather: In the event of an unscheduled early dismissal, we will notify families via text and email.
+Children will be sent home according to the mode of dismissal indicated in the PikMyKid app - either by bus, van, or car line.
 Stay informed of the weather reports and make arrangements for your child to be home early.
 If you are picking-up your child, please come to school as soon as possible, so that staff may also leave before conditions become dangerous.